top of page

 The adjective 'errant' has its etymological origins in Old French and Latin.
 It is derived from the Old French word 'errant,' which is the present participle of 'errer,' meaning 'to err' or 'to wander.'
 This Old French term was influenced by the Latin word 'errare,' which means 'to wander' or 'to go astray.'
 In its original usage, 'errant' described something or someone that was wandering or deviating from the intended course, often with a sense of aimlessness or straying from the path.
 Over time, this concept of wandering off course was extended metaphorically to describe actions, behaviors, or things that deviate from what is expected or intended, implying a sense of being in error or going astray.
 Thus, when we use 'errant' in modern English, it signifies something that is off course or has strayed from the expected or intended path.

-Quiz: Find the meaning of the adjective errant:
+Find the correct meaning of the adjective errant:

 Try Again!